 Who is Dr. Smallz?
 My students will describe him as if he’s an old friend.
 He’s a clumsy, disorganized, well-intentioned medical doctor who decides to diagnose a patient’s mystery disease by taking a closer look inside the body.
 Without the knowledge of his bosses at Shrinkley Labs, he puts himself in their newly developed shrinking machine (which has not yet been tested on humans), boards a microscopic ship designed to withstand the tough interior conditions of the human body, and rides the air current of an inhalation to get inside his patient’s respiratory system.

 Unfortunately, during the shrinking process, his brain gets a little bit jumbled up, and he experiences amnesia specific to all of his medical vocabulary.
 He finds my class through an internet search, and is sure that we’ll be able to assist him.

 The adventure starts with a micro-postcard.
 I begin the trimester teaching my students how to use microscopes, and when they receive samples to analyze, they’re under the impression that they will be looking at a few plant cell samples.
 But when they switch their microscopes on, they find an encoded message—letters and numbers that they decode to find a website address.

 When I go to that URL and project Dr. Smallz’s first message to the students on my SmartBoard, you can hear a pin drop in the classroom.
 Jaws are hanging open, and eyes are bright with wonder and amazement.

 Leveling Up at Mission Control

-In Dr. Smallz’ first dispatch to us, he explains his situation, provides some clues of his whereabouts and sends some photos of the view from his ship’s windows.
-After a class discussion, my students determine his location, and this is where our Need to Know really comes into play.
-My students usually agree that he's somewhere in the throat or nasal passage.
+In Dr. Smallz’s first dispatch to us, he explains his situation, provides some clues of his whereabouts, and sends some photos of the view from his ship’s windows.
+After a class discussion, my students determine his location, and this is where our need to know really comes into play.
+My students usually agree that he’s somewhere in the throat or nasal passage.
 At this point, I ask them:

 - What body system is this a part of?